-The Neighbourhood Plan triggers a requirement to determine whether it is likely to have a significant environmental effect.
+The preparation of a Neighbourhood Plan triggers a requirement to determine whether it is likely to have a significant environmental effect.
 This requirement is discharged by the 'responsible authority' being the authority by which or on whose behalf the plan is prepared.
 Before making a determination, the responsible authority shall: -

-- Take into account the criteria specified in Schedule 1 to these Regulations (EIA Regulations); and - b) Consult the consultation bodies.
+- Take into account the criteria specified in Schedule 1 to the Regulations;

+and

+- b) Consult the consultation bodies.